Inland waterways freight transport - quarterly and annual data

 ‘Metal ores’ is the most important individual goods category transported

-In 2011, either ‘self-propelled barge’ or ‘barge not self-propelled’ were the predominant types of vessel used for goods transport on EU inland waterways.
-The first vessel type was the only one which increased its total transport performance between 2010 and 2011.
-Out of the 13 countries, for which data are available, one of these two vessel categories transported the largest volumes in 6 countries each.
-‘Self-propelled barges’ reached shares of more than 50% in total transport in the Benelux states and Germany, while ‘barges not self-propelled’ were the dominant element in most eastern European countries, with especially high shares in Poland and Romania (each more than 87%).
-The only exception was Slovakia where ‘other goods carrying vessels’ accounted for almost 56% of total goods transport.
+In 2012, either ‘self-propelled barge’ (dry or liquid bulk) or ‘dry bulk not self-propelled barge’ were the predominant types of vessel used for goods transport on EU inland waterways.
+Both increased their total transport performance between 2011 and 2012.
+Among the major countries, for which data are available, these vessel categories accounted for the largest volumes transported.
+For the Netherlands and Belgium, these types accounted for nearly 100% of transport and well over 90% for Germany.
+France in contrast had a significant proportion of ‘other goods carrying vessels’ and ‘sea going vessels’.
+‘Barges not self-propelled’ were the dominant element in most eastern European countries, with especially high shares in Poland and Romania (each more than 87%).
+The only exception was Slovakia where ‘other goods carrying vessels’ accounted for over 60% of total goods transport.

 Data sources and availability